EmbeddedMan/history/readme.txt

 Once you install the real Freescale headers (MCF52221.h, MCF52235.h, and their descendants) in your headers directory, you can turn off the
-#define EXTRACT in main.h to begin using them.
+#define EXTRACT in config.h to begin using them.